 Members can always contact the secretariat with questions concerning EU import conditions and restrictions (phytosanitary, Mrl, microbial criteria, contaminants, novel food ...)

 With the support of the Brussels region Fresh Trade Belgium also does price cotations of sensitive fruit and vegetable products from third countries, in line with EU Regulation 543/2011.

 Exports to third countries

-Together with Hellemans Consultancy, Fresh Trade Belgium supports its members to conclude correct and beneficial energy contracts.
-Several members concluded such contracts and experience the benefice.
+Together with Hellemans Consultancy, Fresh Trade Belgium helps its members to make correct and beneficial energy contracts.
+Several members made such contracts and experience the benefits.
 Members get regularly the opportunity to affiliate and are updated on the results.

-Fresh Trade Belgium is member of the sector group fruit and vegetables of Vlam (Flemish Promotion Board).
-In 2018 exporters participate at Vlam initiatives at Fruit Logistica Berlin, CPMA, Fresh Produce India, World Food Moscow, Fruit Attraction Madrid, PMA.
-In the course of 2018 promotion campaigns are planned in India (apples/ pears), Canada (leek, bell pepper, endives), Brazil (pears), China (pears) and Germany (pears).
+Fresh Trade Belgium is member of the sector group fruit and vegetables of Vlam (Flemish Promotion Board) for the promotion activities on foreign markets.
+Following trade faires are on the agenda in 2019: Fruit Logistica Berlin, CPMA, Fresh Produce India, Fruit Logistica Asia, World Food Moscow, Fruit Attraction Madrid.
+Promotion programs for apples and pears are rolled out in Germany, China and Brazil.

-Young FVPhouse offers a meeting platform for the young generation in the management of the fruit and vegetable business.
+Young FVPhouse creates a meeting platform for the young generation involved in management of the fruit and vegetable business.
 Regular activities are planned.
-Visits took place to the port of Antwerp, Urban Crops Solutions in Waregem, TVH in Kruishoutem, the nuclear site in Doel, the distribution center of supermarket Delhaize in Zellik, the chocolate manufacturer Neuhaus in Vlezenbeek.
-The agenda 2018 will be communicated when available.
+Visits took place to the port of Antwerp, Urban Crops Solutions in Waregem, TVH in Kruishoutem, the nuclear site in Doel, the distribution center of supermarket Delhaize in Zellik, chocolate manufacturer Neuhaus in Vlezenbeek, the European Parliament and meat specialist Breydel in Gavere.